 No venue takes you closer to the action in Sydney racing than Canterbury Park.
-Renowned for having one of the premier racing surfaces in Australia, this is where you have the rare opportunity to get up close and personal with a world leading sport.
+Renowned for having one of the premier racing surfaces in Australia, this is where you have the rare opportunity to get up close and personal with thoroughbred racing.

 The land at Canterbury Park was first used as a racecourse in 1871, on land owned by Robert Campbell a Sydney merchant and grazier.
 Further land was purchased and the first formalised race meeting at Canterbury under the banner of the newly formed Canterbury Park Race Club was held in 1884.
 Frederick Clissold and William Lovel Davis were the first directors of the club.
 The Canterbury Park Race Club raced as a proprietary club, including both pony racing and thoroughbred racing on their track.